Veterans Wall of Honour

 William George Mann (1930-1995) was born in Sagkeeng First Nation and was a direct descendent of Kakekipenace, who was a signatory to Treaty 1.

-Mann served in Korea and the Far East, was twice wounded, and went missing in action one time during his service.
+Mann served in Korea and the Far East, was twice wounded, and went missing in action during his service.
 As a result, he received the Oak Leaf for bravery, the Korea medal, UN Medal, the Volunteer Medal, and even the Coronation Medal when he was present in London, England as part of the Canadian contingent for the Coronation of Queen Elizabeth II in 1953.
+A proud Anishinaabe Ogichidaa, Mann co-founded and was the first president of the Manitoba Aboriginal Veteran’s Association, as well as a member of the National Executive.

-Five friends from the St. Peters Peguis Reserve enlisted together in 1915, in Selkirk MB to fight in World War I. Oswald McCorrister (front left), his brother William McCorrister (centre back), and Charles Stewart (Back Left).
+Five friends from the St. Peters Peguis Reserve enlisted together in 1915, in Selkirk MB to fight in World War I, including Oswald McCorrister (front left), his brother William McCorrister (centre back), and Charles Stewart (Back Left).
 Oswald and William were in the 108th battalion.

-There were almost 100 veterans from the St. Peters Peguis Reserve who served with honour and bravery in Warld Wars I & II as well as the Korean War.
+There were almost 100 veterans from the St. Peters Peguis Reserve who served with honour and bravery in World Wars I and II as well as the Korean War.

 Before his service, Prince attended the Portage la Prairie Indian Residential School, now renamed the “Rufus Prince Building”.

-Thomas George Prince—a descendant of Chief Peguis—born in Petersfield, MB and from Brokenhead Ojibway Nation, was one of Canada’s most decorated First Nation war heroes!
+Thomas George Prince, a descendant of Chief Peguis, was from Brokenhead Ojibway Nation.
+He is one of Canada’s most decorated First Nation war heroes!

 Tommy Prince was decorated by King George VI at Buckingham Palace with both the Military Medal and the Silver Star with ribbon, on behalf of the US President.